RocketSoftware/uniface-ux/testAutomation/README.md

     npx playwright install

 5. Start your Tomcat server with ux-widgets webapp deployed.
-The URL of index.page is hard-corded in testAutomation\pageobjects\BasePage.js as: http://localhost:8080/ux-widgets/test/index.html
+By default, the URL of index.page is hard-corded in testAutomation\pageobjects\BasePage.js as: http://localhost:8080/ux-widgets/test/index.html

+This can be customized locally by environment variable: set UX_WIDGETS_URL=your_local_url_of_index.html

 6. Running Tests